 “Sarah, how would you put that into your own words?”

 “Okay, so thus far we have discussed the benefits of technology and how it has helped to improve quality of life.
 Mary talked about medicine, Amit talked about emergency crisis scenarios, and I brought up educational benefits.
-What about problems or negative impacts of technology though.
+What about problems or negative impacts of technology though?
 I bet each of these areas we have mentioned could also have been negatively impacted by technology.”

 Strategy 3.1.1.2: Have members show that they are attending to each other’s ideas by rephrasing or building on previous comments.